Henry Halliday: Publishing

-In 2004, Halliday along with his colleague, the German peadiatrician Christian P. Speer co-founded the journal "Biology of the Neonate" now known as Neonatology.
+In 2004, Halliday along with his colleague, the German paediatrician Christian P. Speer co-founded the journal "Biology of the Neonate" now known as Neonatology.

 Societies

-In 1992 he was appointed Honorary Professor in the Department of Child Health at Queen’s University.
+In 1992 he was appointed Honorary Professor in the Department of Child Health at Queen's University.
 In 1997 he appointed President of the European Society for Paediatric Research.
 In 2006 Halliday was appointed to the position of president of the European Association of Perinatal Medicine.